Federate clusters and isolate workloads

 Figure of multicluster Bookinfo traffic in a Gloo Mesh quick-start architecture.

-Step 1: Set up multitenancy by creating workspaces for your workloads
+Set up multitenancy by creating workspaces for your workloads

-Gloo introduces a new concept for Kubernetes-based multi-tenancy, the Workspace custom resource.
+Gloo introduces a new concept for Kubernetes-based multitenancy, the Workspace custom resource.
 A workspace consists of one or more Kubernetes namespaces that are in one or more clusters.
-Think of a workspace as the boundary of your team's resources.
+Think of a workspace as the boundary of your team’s resources.
 To get started, you can create a workspace for each of your teams.
 Your teams might start with their apps in a couple Kubernetes namespaces in a single cluster.
 As your teams scale across namespaces and clusters, their workspaces scale with them.
 Note that for simplicity, you create all your Gloo custom resources only in the management cluster.
-For more information, see the Multi-tenancy concept.
+For more information, see the Multitenancy concept.

-2. Create a bookinfo workspace that spans across all your clusters, and includes only the bookinfo namespaces in each cluster.
+1. Create a bookinfo workspace that spans across all your clusters, and includes only the bookinfo namespaces in each cluster.
 Note that you must create the workspace resource in the gloo-mesh namespace of the management cluster.
 For more information about setting up workspaces, see Create a workspace.

 kubectl apply --context $MGMT_CONTEXT -f- <<EOF